takenet/blip-cards-ios/README.md

 ### Text Card
-Sending a received text card, with the sender's name and the time of the message:
+Adding a received text card, with the sender's name and the time of the message:

 **Objective-C**
 ```obj-c